harryprabowo/realistic/README.md

 3. To run this project, do `yarn start`; to deploy, first do `yarn build`, and deploy build folder.

 More scripts in `package.json` file.

+## Deployed Product
+You can see the dashboard at realistic.kappa.id